FLC-QU-hep/getting_high/README.md

 ## Training

-In order to train our generative models, please make sure you downloaded `hdf5` file from Zenado and put it into `training_data` folder.
+In order to train our generative models, please make sure you downloaded `hdf5` file from Zenodo and put it into `training_data` folder.
 Alternatively, you can contact authors and ask for more data or you could generate yourself by following instructions above.

 ### Bib-AE